shoui520/shoui520.github.io/docs/resources.md

 ### Kana

-- [**※ - Tae Kim - The Writing System**](https://itazuraneko.neocities.org/grammar/taekim.html#6%20The%20Scripts) - This page has an explanation of what the kana are and what they are used for.
+- [**※ - Tae Kim - The Writing System**](https://gohoneko.neocities.org/grammar/taekim.html#6%20The%20Scripts) - This page has an explanation of what the kana are and what they are used for.
 You may find this useful if you don't already know.
-- [Itazuraneko Kana](https://djtguide.neocities.org/kana/index.html) - A simple kana recognition game.
+- [DJT Kana](https://djtguide.neocities.org/kana/index.html) - A simple kana recognition game.
 You may want to enable all the hiragana, and katakana and the combinations in order to properly test your skills.
 It also features a "play sound" button, which I recommend you make use of.

 ### Kanji